 Medical and Functional Screening Assessments

-Ideal early in the claim process, these assessments help establish evidence-based treatment plans to support recovery and reduce time away from work.
+Particularly valuable early in the claim process, these assessments help establish evidence-based treatment plans to support recovery and reduce time away from work.
 They are especially valuable for individuals without a primary care provider or those showing limited progress.
 Each assessment analyzes current function, limitations, and treatment history to identify effective next steps for recovery.

-Cognitive Functional “Abilities” Screening Assessment
+Functional “Abilities” Screening Assessments

-This screening evaluates an individual’s current cognitive functioning in relation to the cognitive demands of their job.
-Through structured assessment and standardized tools, it offers insight into areas such as memory, attention, processing speed, and executive functioning.
+• This screening evaluates an individual’s current cognitive functioning in relation to the cognitive demands of their job.
+Through structured assessment and standardized tools, this screening assessment offers insight into areas such as memory, attention, processing speed, and executive functioning.
+The findings help inform return-to-work planning and support the identification of cognitive barriers that may impact recovery, accommodation needs, or treatment direction.

 Note: While the terms Functional Capacity Evaluation and Functional Abilities Evaluation are often used interchangeably, IVRS distinguishes between the two, as each assessment provides distinct and separate insights into an individual’s functional abilities.

-Functional Capacity Evaluations (Physical, Cognitive, Psychological)
+Functional Capacity Evaluations

-• Physical FCEs examine endurance, strength, mobility, dexterity, postural tolerance, and cardiovascular capacity using simulated tasks tailored to essential job demands.
+• Physical FCEs examine endurance, strength, mobility, dexterity, postural tolerance, and capacity using simulated tasks tailored to essential job demands.

 • Cognitive FCEs assess executive functioning, memory, processing speed, attention, and problem-solving to determine an individual’s cognitive readiness for work or daily living demands.